magnet-cl/django-project-template/ansible/Readme.md

 - DB is automatically backed up when pulling changes.
 Also, DB/Media are automatically backed up on target machine when using `export`.
 If they are too big, comment those tasks, and make sure to delete old backups.
 - Remote DB dumps are assumed to be stored in `~/db_dumps/`, and Media archives in `~`
 - Backup/restore Media doesn't support `relative_path`
+- Media backed up from S3 in a `.tar` loses its metadata.

 ## External databases